Endless Summer Vacation: Background and recording

-After ending her eight year contract with RCA Records, Cyrus signed with Columbia Records in March 2021.
-Her first releases with the label were a remix of the Kid Laroi's "Without You" and the live album Attention: Miley Live, released in April 2021 and April 2022 respectively.
+After ending her eight-year contract with RCA, Miley Cyrus signed with Columbia Records in March 2021.
+Her first releases with the label were a remix of the Kid Laroi's "Without You", and the live album, Attention: Miley Live, between April 2021 and April 2022, respectively.
 In an article published in October 2021, Billboard confirmed that Cyrus was working on her next album.
 The album was described as "her love letter to LA" that represents the physical and mental growth she experienced during production.

 Cyrus wrote several songs with Michael Pollack and Gregory "Aldae" Hein.
 They were conceived only with piano, then evolving into their final versions.
 Pollack said that Cyrus decided to focus on songcraft before tackling the production.
 She worked with several producers including Kid Harpoon, Tyler Johnson, Greg Kurstin, and Mike Will Made It, the latter of whom contributed to Bangerz (2013), Miley Cyrus & Her Dead Petz (2015), and She Is Coming (2019).
 The album was recorded in Los Angeles.